Do You Really Need a Business Formation Lawyer?

 - Business Incorporation

 - Whether you form a Sole Proprietorship, Partnership, S-Corporation, C-Corporation, Single-Member LLC (Limited Liability Company), Multi-Member LLC, or a Joint Venture, your trusted UpCounsel lawyer will guide you every step of the way.
-Meet business formation lawyers who can help you select the right legal entity, understand the relevant tax and liability issues, and guide you through the process of establishing your business and protecting your assets.
+Meet business lawyers who can help you select the right legal entity, understand the relevant tax and liability issues, and guide you through the process of establishing your business and protecting your assets.